Aloisio Galea

-Aloisio Galea (1851–1905) was a Maltese theologian and minor philosopher.
+Aloisio Galea (1851–1905) was a Maltese theologian and philosopher.
 He specialised mostly in moral philosophy.

 Life

 Galea was born in Valletta in 1851.
 He studied at the bishop’s seminary and at the University of Malta.
 He was ordained a priest in 1874.
 His main intellectual endeavour was to study, elaborate upon and teach Thomistic writings and doctrines, of which he was an expert.
 Specifically, he applied his studies to his pastoral work, particularly by focusing on Aquinas’ moral philosophy.
 Galea died in 1905.